 It does that with ‘how-to’ guides, news and stories like the one to the right, which educates readers on what a scam can look like and how to avoid it with a three-point plan.

-This one really strikes a chord because it introduces a real-world person we can relate to – 55-year old Richard from Essex, who runs a weekend school for 5-19 year olds with his partner of 14 years – and we want to see it all work out for Richard (happily, it does).
+This one really strikes a chord because it tells the story of a real-world person we can relate to – 55-year old Richard from Essex, who runs a weekend school for 5-19 year olds with his partner of 14 years – and we want to see it all work out for Richard (happily, it does).

 The digital health company scaling remote care to patients across the UK offers an extensive library of ‘articles to make you healthier, happier and smarter’ covering health, technology and the digital health sector.
 Babylon’s primary audience for its health focussed content is the patients it aims to recruit, and it appeals strongly to their wants and needs.